Azarenka booed off after Wimbledon loss to Svitolina

 |Coverage: Live across BBC TV, radio and online with extensive coverage on BBC iPlayer, Red Button, Connected TVs and mobile app.
 More coverage details here.

-Belarusian Victoria Azarenka was booed off the court after her Wimbledon defeat by Ukraine's Elina Svitolina.
+Belarusian Victoria Azarenka says "it wasn't fair" she was booed off court by Wimbledon fans after losing a thriller to Ukraine's Elina Svitolina.

-Svitolina had said beforehand that, in line with what she and other Ukrainians have done since Russia's invasion of Ukraine, there would be no handshake.

-Azarenka, who wore dark glasses to her news conference, said "it wasn't fair" she had been booed when she had been "respectful" over Svitolina's decision.
+Svitolina has not shaken hands with Russians or Belarusians after matches since the war in Ukraine started.

+She has made her position clear many times but, after not meeting Azarenka at the net, it was the Belarusian who was jeered as she left Court One.

 "What should I have done?
-Stayed and waited?" she asked reporters.
+Stayed and waited?"
+Azarenka asked reporters.

+"She doesn't want to shake hands with Russian, Belarusian people.
+I respected her decision."